 Click here to book a hotel in Provence

-Lightly landscaped with bridges, walls, steps, a complex irrigation system that originally dates back to Roman times and the occasional stone bench, the grounds are well-tended while being allowed to remain a little wild, and so a long ramble around them is already a pleasure.
+The grounds are lightly landscaped with bridges, walls, steps, a complex irrigation system that originally dates back to Roman times and the occasional stone bench.

 Named for the provençal word for hills, Château La Coste produces respected wines: click here to read about the winery tour.
 But what makes it extraordinary is the stunning collection of modern art and architecture assembled there.